 The odour control system for the WWTP was provided by Pure Air Solutions and Plasticon UK as part of a contract awarded in December 2012.

 The two companies integrated SULPHUS technology into the upgraded treatment plant under construction.
 The technology comprises a compact biotrickling filter (BTF) with a synthetic packing.

 Construction of the Blackburn Meadows wastewater treatment plant began in 1884 and was completed in 1886.
 The plant comprised 30 precipitating tanks and 60 aerating tanks.

-The wastewater was treated using lime.
-The sludge from the plant was used as manure in the neighbouring farms.
-The sewage from Sheffield to the treatment plant was conveyed initially through trains and later on included trunk sewers.
+The wastewater was treated using lime, and sludge from the plant was used as manure in neighbouring farms.
+Sewage from Sheffield was conveyed initially through trains and later through trunk sewers.

-The effluents from the treatment plant were discharged into the River Don, which polluted the river.
-The plant underwent a series of upgrades in later years to improve the treatment system and effluent quality.
+Initially, effluent from the treatment plant was discharged into the River Don, causing pollution.
+The plant has since had a series of upgrades to improve the treatment system and effluent quality.

 Past improvements to Sheffield's water treatment plant

-The plant has witnessed several upgradation works carried out over the years.
-A biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents.
-It also replaced the lime-based treatment system.
+The plant has witnessed several upgradation works over the years.
+A biological treatment system was introduced between 1905 and 1909 to improve the treatment of effluents, which replaced the lime-based treatment system.

-Major upgradation work was carried out in five phases from 1956 to 1969.
-It added a filter pressing plant, a preliminary treatment plant, a storm sewage treatment plant, new sedimentation tanks to replace the old ones and also a sludge incinerator.
+Major upgradation work was carried out in five phases from 1956 to 1969 to add a filter pressing plant, a preliminary treatment plant, a storm sewage treatment plant, new sedimentation tanks to replace the old ones, and a sludge incinerator.

 In 1990, the filter presshouse and incineration plant were replaced by a new sludge-dewatering plant and a fluidised-bed incinerator to meet the requirements under the Waste Incineration Directive.